lcabrp/patient_analysis_01/README.md

 1. **Patient Records**: 3,500 records containing patient demographics, diagnoses, treatments, and readmission information
 2. **Hospital Information**: 20 records with details about hospitals, including size, location, and specialties

 The datasets are designed to simulate real-world healthcare data patterns while ensuring privacy and compliance.
+The data uses a fixed random seed (42) to ensure reproducible results across different runs.
 The data dictionary for each dataset is provided in the notebook.

 ## Project Structure
 ```